-The second reason stems from the lack of knowledge on the cost of life insurance.
+The second reason stems from a lack of knowledge about the cost of life insurance.
 For someone between the ages of 18-35, a 10-year term policy with $250,000 of coverage can be purchased for the same price as a Netflix subscription ($14 per month).

 Why do millennials need life insurance?

 The number one reason people buy life insurance is to replace the income that their dependents rely on in case they die prematurely.
 For millennials, many of them may not be married or have children yet.
 In this case, it would be their parents bearing the burden of their premature passing.
 When buying life insurance, it is important to choose a policy that meets your needs.
 It doesn’t make sense to buy an expensive term policy with a $500,000 death benefit if all you want to do is cover the cost of your funeral expenses.